AnirudhG07/nbpreview.yazi/README.md

 > [!Note]
 >
 > The loading of `ipynb` might appear slow.
 This is due to the lag created by the command itself and not because of the plugin or yazi

+## Explore Yazi

+Yazi is an amazing, blazing fast terminal file manager, with a variety of plugins, flavors and themes.
+Check them out at [awesome-yazi](https://github.com/AnirudhG07/awesome-yazi) and the official [yazi webpage](https://yazi-rs.github.io/).